cfisch3r/cfisch3r.github.io/_posts/2024-05-31-developers-guide-to-software-estimation-key-elements.md

 It has been shown that providing a single value as an estimation is not sufficient.
 In order to provide stakeholders with all information about risks, we must provide all of the key elements of an estimation: **the minimum, the expected value, the confidence interval, and the maximum**.
 A realistic distribution function and the cone of uncertainty must be respected to determine them reliably.

-Now that we understand how estimations work, let's examine how they are used in practice in the last part of this article series.
-Stay tuned!
+Now that we understand how estimations work, let's examine how they are used in practice in the [final part]({% post_url 2025-06-12-developers-guide-to-software-estimation-practical-methods %}) of this article series.